 Co-hosted by the Global Alliance of National Human Rights Institutions, the Ukrainian Parliament Commissioner for Human Rights and the Danish Institute for Human Rights in cooperation with the United Nations Human Rights Office

-The 14th International Conference presents an important opportunity for NHRIs from around the world to consolidate the achievements they attained during previous Conferences and, together with partners and stakeholders, to share experiences, identify good practices, and reaffirm their vital individual and collective commitments to ensuring the right of all persons to freedom from torture and other forms of ill-treatment.
+The conference focused on the role of NHRIs in addressing and preventing torture, was an opportunity to reaffirm individual and collective commitments to ensuring the right of all persons to freedom from torture and other forms of ill-treatment.

 The Conference included panel discussions and interactive working sessions engaging the participation and contributions of all.
 Guest speakers from EU, UN and NGOs shared their insights with participants and engaged in discussions.

 At the conclusion of the International Conference, participating NHRIs adopted the Kyiv-Copenhagen Declaration which sets out a range of practical actions that NHRIs will take as part of their promotion, prevention and protection work on torture and other ill-treatment.

 “We are gravely concerned by the ongoing practice of torture and other ill-treatment across all regions of the world, as well as the repercussions that such practices have on access to justice, the effective administration of justice, the rule of law, and civic space,” the Kyiv-Copenhagen Declaration states.